• Skip to primary navigation

 1. Find if Computer has SSD or HDD Using Defragmenter

-The easiest way to check the type of Hard Drive installed on a computer is to open the Defragmenter or Optimize Drives utility.
+The easiest way to check the type of Hard Drive installed on a Windows computer is by using Defragmenter or the Optimize Drives utility.

 1. Right-click on Start button and click on Run.